Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 		});
 	```

-### Enable authenticatecd sign-in with the OAuth endpoint
+### Enable authenticated sign-in with the OAuth endpoint

 1. Generate the **Auth URL** and trigger the login action.
 You can trigger this action when the user clicks a link, button, or interacts with another UI element, for example.